 Per the 2014 Department of Defense Memorandum of Understanding, federal Tuition Assistance and Veterans Affairs benefits cannot be used for the same course(s) that Tuition Assistance is paying toward.
 Students using Post-9/11 GI Bill® are the only exception to this policy.
 These students may use their Veterans Benefits for the same course(s) Tuition Assistance (TA) pays toward if the TA funding does not pay the total amount of tuition.
 In this case, GI Bill funding can only be used to pay the remaining balance between the amount of funding from Tuition Assistance and 100% of the tuition charged by the university.
 Online military students at Liberty University receive a discounted tuition rate.
 Eligible undergraduate military students are charged $250 per credit hour, which is equal to the Tuition Assistance per credit hour rate.
 As a result, Tuition Assistance funding typically pays 100% of the tuition for undergraduate military students, so GI Bill funding is not required.
 This does not apply to the Coast Guard, as Tuition Assistance will only pay 75% of the tuition cost.
 Graduate military students receive a discount that brings their credit hour charge to $275 per credit hour, which TA typically will not cover in full.
 When TA does not cover the full cost of tuition (for example, Coast Guard students and graduate students), military students may be able to use their GI Bill benefits for the remaining balance not covered by TA.

 Service members who qualify may use GI Bill benefits concurrently with federal Tuition Assistance through the Top Up option.
-The Top-Up policy defined below may only be used by the Chapter 30 Montgomery GI Bill (Chapters 30, 1606, and 1607) and the Post-9/11 G.I.
-Bill, the Top Up option enables active duty service members and certain reservists to receive from the VA those tuition costs that exceed or are not authorized in the amount of TA provided to the service member by his or her military branch.
+The Top-Up policy defined below may only be used by the Chapter 30 Montgomery GI Bill.
+The Top Up option enables active duty service members and certain reservists to receive from the VA those tuition costs that exceed or are not authorized in the amount of TA provided to the service member by his or her military branch.
 The concurrent use of GI Bill benefits and TA will not exceed 100 percent of the actual costs of tuition.